Italy: Puglia & Basilicata Bike Tour

 The cuisine of Puglia and Basilicata may inspire you to join a cooking class or two; Stile Mediterraneo in Lecce is exceptionally well reviewed.

-In Bari, we recommend staying at the B&B dei Meravigli.
-Past participants have also suggested:
+In Bari, past participants have also suggested:

 In Naples, we recommend: